julianritchey/advanced-solidity/README.md

 ### Total supply confirmation
 ![Total supply confirmation](Evaluation_Evidence/total_supply_confirmation.png)
 The total supply of purchased tokens was obtained using the `totalSupply` function of the `KaseiCoin` contract.
-Upon clicking the `totalSupply` button, the value of the total supply in Wei was displayed.
+The total supply was displayed in the token's smallest denominator (equivalient to Wei).
-> **Note:** The value of the total supply in Wei was 41500000000000000000.
+> **Note:** The total supply in the token's smallest denominator was 41500000000000000000.

 ### Ganache results
 ![Ganache results](Evaluation_Evidence/ganache_results.png)